zhufuyi/sponge_doc/en/microservice-development-mysql.md

 Access http://localhost:24631 in your web browser to enter the sponge code generation UI.

-### 🏷Creating a Microservice Project
+### 🏷Creating a GRPC Service Project

-In the sponge UI, navigate to the left sidebar **SQL** -> **Create Microservice Project**.
+In the sponge UI, navigate to the left sidebar **SQL** -> **Create grpc service**.
 Fill in the `MySQL DSN address`, then click the button to `Fetch Table Names`.
 Select the table names (you can select multiple), fill in the other parameters, and hover over the question marks `?` to see parameter explanations.
-After filling in the parameters, click the button to `Download Code` to generate the complete microservice project code, as shown in the image below:
+After filling in the parameters, click the button to `Download Code` to generate the complete grpc service project code, as shown in the image below:

 ![micro-rpc](assets/images/micro-rpc.png)

 > [!tip] Equivalent command: **sponge micro rpc --module-name=user --server-name=user --project-name=edusys --db-dsn="root:123456@(192.168.3.37:3306)/school" --db-table=teacher**

-> [!tip] The directory name for the extracted microservice code follows the format `ServiceName-Type-Date`.
+> [!tip] The directory name for the extracted grpc service code follows the format `ServiceName-Type-Date`.
 You can modify the directory name, for example, removing the type and date.

 > [!tip] After successfully generating the code, sponge saves the record, making it convenient for generating code the next time.
 If the `MySQL DSN address` remains the same, refreshing or reopening the page will automatically fetch the table names without clicking the `Fetch Table Names` button.

-This is the directory structure of the created microservice code:
+This is the directory structure of the created grpc service code:

 ```
 .